 To join the R-DF21 project, most project members will meet one of these criteria:

 The SNPs that were the initial focus of this project were found in 2010-2011 via analysis of whole genome sequences available from the 1000 Genomes Project ("DF" and "Z" SNPs), new "L" SNPs found via Thomas Krahn's Walk Through the Y (WTY) tests offered by Family Tree DNA, and new "S" SNPs found by Dr Jim Wilson (found in a whole genome sequence of his own DNA).
-The precise structure of these SNPs can be seen below.
 More information on the "S" SNPs can also be found on the "news" tab of the project pages.

 - A positive (derived) result for DF21 or any of the SNPs located under R-DF21